mugizi/LibrarySystem/README.md

-# Library System: Add, View, Select, and Delete
+# Library System: CRUD Operations Add, View, Select, and Delete
 **Overview:**
 The Library System provides essential functionalities for adding, viewing, selecting, and deleting records.
 Built with Java, it offers a user-friendly interface and robust features for efficient library management.
 **Key Actions:**